goatface/mplall/README.md

 ## How to 'install'

 `mplall` is just a single shell script.
-While it needs a run configuration file, it will initialize one for you the first time you run it.
-You'll need at least one supported media player:
+You'll need at least one supported media player, which mplall looks for in this order:
-* omxplayer
+* omxplayer (supports Raspberry Pi video hardware acceleration)
-* mplayer-x
+* mplayer-x (supports subtitles in macOS)
-* mplayer
+* mplayer (default)
-* mplayer2
+* mplayer2 (supports gapless audio)

 So you can download the script `mplall.sh`, put it somewhere in your PATH, run `chmod +x` on `mplall.sh`, change to any directory with media files, and give it a try!